bioatmosphere/An_emergent_soil_enzyme_decomposition_model/Publication/README.md

-## This folder holds the published manuscript in Soil Biology and Biochemistry that serves those who are blocked by paywall.
+## This folder holds the published manuscript (inc. the Appendix) in **Soil Biology and Biochemistry** that serves those who are blocked by paywall.